Citalopram (Cipramil, Celexa) is an antidepressant drug not known for leading to addiction. However, it can cause dependence and be misused.

 Citalopram doesn’t treat addiction.
 However, it can treat underlying low mood or anxiety that can contribute to a person’s addiction.
 Many factors come into play that can make a person more predisposed to addiction, and co-occurring disorders (dual diagnosis illness) are one of them.

-Interestingly, Citalopram has produced a modest reduction in alcoholic drink intake and increased alcohol-free days in studies of people with alcohol addiction.
-This has been attributed to Citalopram possibly decreasing the desire for alcohol or reducing the reward of alcohol in the brain of those with alcoholism.
+Interestingly, Citalopram has produced a modest reduction in alcoholic drink intake and increased alcohol-free days in studies of people with addiction.
+This has been attributed to Citalopram possibly decreasing the desire for alcohol or reducing the reward in the brain of those with alcoholism.

 Whilst Citalopram may help in reducing the desire for alcohol, it is not an approved method of treating addiction.
 Addiction is a complex psychological condition requiring ongoing treatment through evidence-based therapies and a recovery programme.
 Whilst medication can play a part in treating underlying mental health illness, a person with addiction requires treatment socially, environmentally, emotionally, psychologically and often physically.